 “While I was doing the BA degree course, I also did a foundation degree covering autism and ADHD and worked as a volunteer, and now I’ve just started working for North Yorkshire County Council as an advanced teaching assistant with adults with learning difficulties.”

 He added: “Because I wasn’t successful at school, working with my tutors at the College really inspired me keep on learning.

 “All the staff have been so supportive and have helped me to do things I never thought I could do.”

 Higher education at East Riding College is built on partnerships with the University of Hull, the University of Huddersfield and national validating bodies.

-The College runs an expanding range of degrees, foundation degrees and higher national certificates and diplomas in a wide area of subjects, as well as various teacher training courses.
+The College runs an expanding range of degrees, foundation degrees and higher national certificates and diplomas in a wide variety of subjects, as well as various teacher training courses.

-There are also courses called Access to Higher Education which prepare people to step up to higher education level and are especially appropriate for people who have been out of education for several years.
+There are also Access to Higher Education Diplomas which prepare people to step up to higher education level and are especially appropriate for people who have been out of education for several years.

 Notes to editors